Double Jeopardy: Your Constitutional Right Not to Be Tried Twice For the Same Alleged Crime

 Defining Jeopardy

 Jeopardy itself has a specific legal meaning: the risk faced when criminally prosecuted, such as incarceration.
 In general, jeopardy begins once the jury has been impaneled in your criminal trial.
 If you have a judge-tried trial, jeopardy begins when the bailiff swears in the first prosecution witness, and he or she takes the stand to begin testifying.
-If the prosecutor dismisses your charges prior to trial, he or she can later refile the charges and prosecute you since you were never in legal jeopardy the first time.
+If the prosecutor dismisses your charges before trial, he or she can later refile the charges and prosecute you since you were never in legal jeopardy the first time.

 Jeopardy ends once your trial concludes with an acquittal, conviction or sometimes a mistrial.
 It can also end if the judge decides the evidence against you is insufficient to convict you and therefore acquits you themselves rather than allowing your case to go to the jury.